 If you plan to do reporting and strategic planning, it might be helpful to involve business analysts in your PPM checklist creation.
 Keep in mind system integrations so BAs won’t need access to the system specifically, but they will want to know what information can be captured and pulled from the system and how they can leverage that within their BI tool.

-Similar to BAs, developers won’t necessarily be using a PPM solution, but you might want to consider what development project data can be centralized into a portfolio management software so the PMO can easily manage and measure the progress.
+Similar to BAs, developers won’t necessarily be using a PPM solution, but you might want to consider what development project data can be centralised into a portfolio management software so the PMO can easily manage and measure the progress.
 If integrations into development tools such as Jira are necessary, that might be important to include early on.
 It also might be helpful to sync development resources into the PPM system so you can easily assign and track development resources if you are managing development projects.

 If you are working with contractors or external parties, it is helpful to consider what data you might want them to input into your PPM system.
 Hours/effort spent toward a project, expense tracking, and user permissions are common checklist items when considering contractors needs for PPM.

 While finance might only be concerned with minimal areas of your projects, it is important to include them in an evaluation to ensure you are able to capture and deliver information finance might need.
 It might be as simple as an automated project report or a more sophisticated integration with a finance tool such as Intacct, but either way finance typically has needs when it comes to portfolio management software.